 Celebrating Women Dressing Women

-Learn more about The Met’s Visitor’s Guide to Women Dressing Women.
-Up next is their not-to-be-missed Sleeping Beauty: Reawakening Fashion exhibit that will run from May – September.
+Learn more about The Met’s Visitor’s Guide to Women Dressing Women exhibit from 2024.

 Great article about the Met and women’s fashion.
 You are all on the cusp of the 21st Century!
 Thank you